Tejas-Mahajan1/VideoVerse/README.md

 ## About :
 VideoVerse  is a web application that replicates the core functionality and user interface of YouTube using the React JavaScript library.
-This project aims to showcase your proficiency in building responsive and dynamic user interfaces while implementing key features of a popular video-sharing platform
+This project aims to showcase your proficiency in building responsive and dynamic user interfaces while implementing key features of a popular video-sharing platform.

 ## Reference : https://www.youtube.com/@javascriptmastery